RutledgePaulV/newrelic-clj/readme.md

 Optionally use the `wrap-rum-injection` middleware to add script tags to all html page responses.
 Injection is performed by [injecting-streams](https://github.com/RutledgePaulV/injecting-streams) and takes place as bytes are written to the response stream.
-The performance overhead is extremely low (~400ns).
+The performance overhead is very low (< 10μs).

 ```clojure